colts70/The-Sematic-Stack/README.md

 This single sentence is the anchor truth:

 HESS/sitemap declares crawl permission and geometry. sitemap.xml enumerates URLs.
+Its the table of contents, the crawl here first, the directory, table of contents

 🧠 Solving the "Sitemap" Mental Block The Hess/sitemap anchor is where most implementers "break their brains."
 It is vital to remember: HESS sitemaps are conceptual, not navigational.

+🏁 Summary: What It Solves

+Without this directory, an AI "wanders" your site blindly.
+With the HESS /sitemap directory:

+The AI reads the Table of Contents first.

+It identifies the specific "Conceptual Surface" it needs.

+It executes a "High-Intent Crawl" rather than a "Discovery Crawl."

+This is the "Checkmate" move because it forces the AI to navigate your site according to your defined hierarchy of meaning, rather than its own statistical guess.

+✅ XML sitemap
+- A complete list of URLs a crawler may visit.
+- Enumerates pages.
+- Used after crawl permission and scope are understood.

+✅ HESS /sitemap (DFH anchor)
+- A semantic crawl declaration.
+- Declares *where crawling MAY begin*.
+- References XML sitemaps or conceptual entrypoints.
+- MUST NOT embed URL lists.

+Relationship:
+- HESS /sitemap defines crawl intent and geometry.
+- XML sitemap.xml enumerates URLs within that declared surface.

-XML Sitemap: A list of every page for a crawler to visit.
+The XML Sitemap: A list of every page for a crawler to visit.
+This goes inside the Hess/DFH sitemap.

 “Declare the entrypoints through which crawling MAY begin for this semantic surface.”